• Home

 After instructing young crafters on how to use this book, they are just allowed to run rampant with the extensive collection of stickers, punch-out characters, and stencils.
 We are encouraged to embellish our creations with markers and glue, so obviously, I pass along the encouragement.
 Children are going to love this activity book with all its many possibilities.
 No additional activities are needed.
 All the fun you could have is right here!

 Here is a wonderful introduction to these fun crafts with 36 punch-out templates for your learning pleasure!
-I would’ve loved having this as a kid, and maybe by now, I’d be a sewing master right now.
+I would’ve loved having this as a kid, and maybe by now, I’d be a sewing master.
 Enjoy this other charming activity book–a great way to spend a rainy afternoon!

 Whose Shadow Do I See By Rosalind Bunn, Illustrated by Mark Braught

 Falling asleep is hard.
 There are noises and shadows.
 What animals and monsters are waiting for little boys and girls at bedtime?
-This particular little boy has an extraordinarily hard time falling asleep.
+This particular little boy has a tough time falling asleep.
 His papa tucks him in, and every time he turns to leave, the boy catches a new shadow creeping up his wall.
-But every shadow he sees can be explained as the tree branch, or the teddy bear, or the little boy’s pet cat.
+But every shadow he sees can be explained as the tree branch, the teddy bear, or the little boy’s pet cat.
 Now it’s time to quiet his mind, lie down, and fall fast asleep.

-Whose Shadow Do I see? by Rosalind Bunn is the perfect bedtime story for difficult sleepers or kids with some wonderfully overactive imaginations.
+Whose Shadow Do I See? by Rosalind Bunn is the perfect bedtime story for difficult sleepers or kids with wonderfully overactive imaginations.
 Calm your children’s fears and quiet their minds with this charming story and beautiful illustrations.

 Wolf Tales: Read and Play Puppet Theater

-This is an adorable, brilliant new idea that brings storytelling to a fun, interactive level.
+This adorable, brilliant new idea brings storytelling to a fun, interactive level.
 In this package, you have three stories, all centered around the famous big bad wolf, as well as a stage, props, and different scenes to interchange.

 The book tells the three stories of Little Red Riding Hood, The Wolf and the Seven Young Kids, and The Three Little Pigs.
 At the end of each story is a breakdown of how you can frame each scene and what props and backdrop you should use when.
-I absolutely love this new, interactive book that can get everyone in the family involved.
-One person read, one be in charge of backdrop, and split up the characters.
-I wish I’d had something like this as a child.
+I love this new, interactive book that can involve everyone in the family.
+One person read, one was in charge of the backdrop, and split up the characters.
+I wish I had had something like this as a child.

 Finger Print: Princesses and Fairies and 100 Other Magical Creatures

-Fairies obviously need little pet friends–butterflies, birds, and dwarves–or other accessories–potions, wands, and crowns.
+Fairies need little pet friends–butterflies, birds, dwarves–or other accessories–potions, wands, and crowns.

 More Links and Ways to Connect with Audrey Press